Is This War Far AwayThe Data Says The Opposite

 of Ukrainian food supply

-In the 2022/2023 marketing year, Ukraine exported 35,810 million tons of grain and leguminous crops.
-In particular, 3,513 million tons of crops were exported in March, according to the Ministry of Agrarian Policy and Food of Ukraine.
+In the 2023/2024 marketing year (from July 1 to October 13, 2023), Ukraine exported about 7,545 million tons of grain and leguminous crops.
+In addition, as of October 13, 2023, more than 52,5 million tons of new crops were harvested in Ukraine, including grain and oil crops, informed the Ministry of Agrarian Policy and Food of Ukraine.

 GuardiansOf The Harvest